California Assessment of Student Performance and Progress

 Physical Fitness Test (PFT)

-The physical fitness test for fifth grade students in California is the FITNESSGRAM, which is a comprehensive, health-related battery developed by The Cooper Institute.
-The test measures fitness levels in six areas, each of which can offer a degree of defense against diseases that come from inactivity.
+The physical fitness test for fifth-grade students in California is the FITNESSGRAM, which is a comprehensive, health-related battery developed by The Cooper Institute.
+The test is administered annually and measures fitness levels in six areas, each of which can offer a degree of defense against diseases that come from inactivity.
 The primary goal of the FITNESSGRAM is to assist students in establishing lifetime habits of regular physical activity.

 State Testing Resources for Parents